PURPOSE OF JOB CLASS (NATURE OF WORK)

 (14)-EDUCATION B (P-3B)

-replaces the existing specification for the class of Rehabilitation Teacher 2 in
+replaces the existing title of and specification for the class of Rehabilitation Teacher 2 in